HectorOvid/prog-setup/git-good.md

 - create local feature branch
 `git branch feature-5`

-- switch to fb branch (or in one command: git checkout -b feature-5 `git checkout feature-5`
+- switch to fb branch (or in one command: `git checkout -b feature-5` or `git checkout feature-5`

 ....